 Anatomy of a Hiking Boot

-Knowing the components of walking boots will help you choose the perfect type of boot for your activity.
+Knowing the components of hiking boots will guide you choose the perfect type of boot for your activity.

 - The outsole is the first thing everyone looks at when buying new walking boots.